Home Heat Pump Guide

 4. Is the system a monoblock or split? — Monoblock R290 systems keep all refrigerant outdoors, which is the safest configuration.

 To get quotes from qualified installers in your area, use our free quote service.
+You can also check whether your home is suitable with our suitability checker.

 Frequently Asked Questions